 The City completed a street beautification initiative in the Motor Row District, putting into place the necessary infrastructure upgrades and decorative elements.
 Also, since designating Motor Row as an entertainment district, the City has recently committed more than $9.5 million to further enhance the infrastructure, beautify the area and make it more pedestrian friendly by widening the sidewalks, adding landscape and distinctive signage.
 Further, the City has torn down vertical lower-income housing formerly located in the adjacent neighborhood, which is currently the home of a beautiful neighborhood park and the National Teachers Academy.

 Also announced in October 2011 was the City’s approval of the Chicago Transit Authority’s plan to build a $55 million Green Line train stop at 23rd and State Streets, which will serve Motor Row, McCormick Place and the South Loop.
 This new Green Line stop will also play an integral role in connecting these areas to both Midway and O’Hare airports.
-The construction of the new train began in 2013 and is scheduled to be completed in late 2014.
-The City of Chicago is ready to begin the $9.5 million worth of improvements to the Motor Row District street-scape plan which is scheduled to begin in June 2014.
+The construction of the new train began in 2013 and is scheduled to be completed in the spring of 2015.
+The City of Chicago is ready to begin the $9.5 million worth of improvements to the Motor Row District street-scape plan which is scheduled to begin in April of 2015.

 The South Loop has recently seen a surge of renovated and new condominium structures throughout the area.
 The South Loop also features many bars, restaurants, and attractions that continue to draw residents and visitors to the area.
 Some of these attractions include:

 - Soldier Field

 - Shedd Aquarium

 - Roosevelt University

 - University of Illinois Chicago